 In late 2019, we paused to reflect on changes, growth, challenges, what we’ve learned, and the future of Coast Funds in its evolving role as a globally recognized Indigenous-led conservation finance organization.
 This process of reflection and renewal is reflected in Coast Funds’ 2020-2022 Strategic Plan.
 In this new plan, the board of directors has established a foundational goal as well as three key goals and objectives which will be updated annually in accordance with COAST FUNDS’ GOVERNING DOCUMENTS.

 Our Foundational Goal: Intergenerational Sustainability of Coast Funds

 Goal: As requested by First Nations, sustain and evolve Coast Funds to a new operating model that allows the organization to continue to offer valued services to First Nations beyond the dissolution date of the Society (the economic fund).

 - In partnership with First Nations, develop a plan for recapitalization of the Society (the economic fund) or its dissolution.
-Also see Resilient Coastal Economies objective 3.
+Also see Healthy and Resilient Coastal Economies objective 3.

 Key Goals and Objectives:

 Goal: To support First Nations’ efforts to build healthy and resilient economies.

 - Strengthen First Nations to grow and diversify resilient local and regional coastal economies by making strategic acquisitions, creating and expanding community-owned enterprises, supporting entrepreneurs, and enhancing economic infrastructure.

 - Support the transition from fossil fuel-dependent electrical grids to renewable energy sources by collaborating with coastal First Nations and the Province of B.C. through the Renewable Energy for Remote Communities program.

 - Partner with First Nations and funders to find new opportunities to fund economic development.